SunnerLi/Cup2/Readme.md

 How to Label
 ---
 There's no program can help you to label the training data of UNet.
 However, you can use [this](https://github.com/tzutalin/labelImg) to generate the `.xml` files toward ScoreNet.
 The label program can generate the PASCAL-format xml file which is the only acceptable format in this project.

+Reference
+---
+[1]	J.Redmon, S.Divvala, R.Girshick, and A.Farhadi, “【YOLO】You only look once: Unified, real-time object detection,” _Cvpr,_ 2016.